rycao18/nike-account-resetter/README.md

 Other
 -----

-- Windows Security or your antivirus may flag the .exe file.
-This is normal.
-Just make exception for it to run
 - Bot will create success and failed output files when running [1] and [2] if they are not already present
 - [3] does not create a text file with logs.
 It will only log to console
 - Create a list of the emails you want to send reset emails to and load them in send_reset_emails_to.txt (One email per line) and run [2]
-- Have any questions?
-DM me on twitter!
-I will try to get back to everyone

 A Note from Me